Agnes Paraskeva - Agnes P Counselling, DipHE, MBACP

 Studying Cultural and Creative Industries (King's College London) for my MA, provided me with great insights and practical experience working in creative business, as well as writing papers on prominent and influential artists, which was incredibly interesting to me from a psychological and therapeutic perspective.

 After a long career in the corporate world, I felt the time was right, to make the change I had been wanting to make for many years.
-My life and work experiences, as well as my overriding interest in people's welfare and mental health, led me to study and train for four years for my DipHE in Therapeutic Counselling.
+My life and work experiences, as well as my overriding interest in people's welfare and mental health, led me to study and train for four years for my DipHE in Person Centred Therapeutic Counselling.
 During this period and beyond, I have trained with further continued professional development, to add to and compliment my existing skillset and knowledge, offering my clients the best that I can for their individual needs.

-I have also trained in understanding and using Cognitive Behavioural Therapy (CBT), Neurolinguistic Programming (NLP), Psychology, Executive Coaching, Life Coaching, as well as Mental Wellbeing in Children and Young People, which provides an integrative approach to my practice.
+I have also trained in understanding Cognitive Behavioural Therapy (CBT), Neurolinguistic Programming (NLP), Psychology, Executive Coaching, Life Coaching, as well as Mental Wellbeing in Children and Young People, which provides an integrative approach to my practice.

 I am a member of the BACP and abide by their ethical framework.